microsoft/vscode-webview-ui-toolkit-samples/README.md

 A set of sample extensions using vanilla HTML, CSS, and JavaScript/TypeScript to render the webview UI and demonstrate various VS Code APIs.

+Don't see a demonstration for your desired use case, VS Code API, etc.?
+Open an issue and request it.

 | Sample extension                                 | Description                                                                                   |
 | ------------------------------------------------ | --------------------------------------------------------------------------------------------- |
 | [component-gallery](./default/component-gallery) | Demonstrates every component in the Webview UI Toolkit.                                       |